barrymister/resume/long-form-resume.md

 #### Support Technology Inc. (contractor @ US Steel) – Sr Systems Administrator
 Fairfield, AL (01/07 – 07/10)

-- Manage data center infrastructure.
-Including rack space, cabling, power management and all other functions of support and maintenance across multiple data centers and server rooms locally in Fairfield, Alabama and geographically dispersed on MPLS from Longview, TX to Pittsburgh, PA.
+- Managed data center infrastructure across multiple locations, including local data centers in Fairfield, AL, and remote sites connected via MPLS from Longview, TX, to Pittsburgh, PA.
-- Managed APC Symmetra UPS System.
-- Manage active directory domain Group Policy and Active Directory Objects.
+- Oversaw rack space, cabling, power management, and maintenance for server rooms and deployed APC Symmetra UPS systems to ensure uninterrupted power supply.
+- Administered Active Directory, managing Group Policies and domain resources for a large enterprise environment.
-- Manage Microsoft Windows hosted services including DNS, DHCP, WINS, DFS and IIS from Server 2000 through server 2008.
+- Configured and managed Windows Server services (DNS, DHCP, WINS, DFS, IIS) across Server 2000 to 2008 versions, ensuring high availability and performance.
-- Manage Linux hosted services on RHEL.
+- Managed Linux servers running RHEL, supporting a mixed operating system environment for various enterprise applications.
-- Implement Microsoft Clustering Services leveraging SCSI DAS, Fiber attached and iSCSI LUNs.
+- Implemented Microsoft Clustering Services using SCSI DAS, Fiber-attached, and iSCSI LUNs, ensuring high availability for mission-critical applications.
-- Develop backup strategy for Business Continuity and Disaster recover leveraging Veritas NetBackup.
-- Manage all functions of NetBackup including NDMP, NetBackup for VMware, All Policies, retention periods, off site storage, hardware upgrades of entire Backup infrastructure from LTO2-LTO5.
+- Designed and executed a comprehensive backup strategy for business continuity using Veritas NetBackup, including NDMP, NetBackup for VMware, policy creation, off-site storage, and hardware upgrades from LTO2 to LTO5.
-- Develop standard operating procedures.
-- Develop disaster recovery plan.
+- Developed and documented standard operating procedures (SOPs) and a detailed disaster recovery plan to minimize downtime in case of infrastructure failures.

 #### InLine – Systems Administrator
 Birmingham, AL (01/06 – 01/07)

-- Manage data center infrastructure.
-Including rack space, cabling, power management and all other functions of support and maintenance.
+- Expanded on prior experience in data center management, focusing on optimizing server performance and enhancing uptime across critical systems.
-- Manage active directory domain Group Policy and Active Directory Objects.
+- Administered Active Directory, including advanced Group Policy configurations and managing Active Directory Objects to support scalable user and resource management.
-- Manage Microsoft Windows hosted services including DNS, DHCP, WINS, DFS and IIS from Server 2000 through server 2003.
-- Manage Linux hosted services on SUSE, RHEL and CentOS.
-- Develop standard operating procedures.
-- Develop disaster recovery plan.
+- Managed Linux environments across multiple distributions, including SUSE, RHEL, and CentOS, ensuring interoperability with Windows systems.
+- Documented standard operating procedures (SOPs) and developed workflows for routine system administration tasks to ensure consistency and efficiency.
+- Designed a scalable disaster recovery plan, ensuring that critical services could be quickly restored with minimal data loss.

 #### Trillion Digital Communications – Systems Administrator
 Birmingham, AL (01/05 – 01/06)

-- Manage data center infrastructure.
-Including rack space, cabling, power management and all other functions of support and maintenance.
+- Managed data center operations, ensuring efficient power and space utilization while maintaining high availability of critical services.
-- Manage active directory domain Group Policy and Active Directory Objects.
+- Administered Active Directory environments, maintaining user access controls and configuring Group Policies to meet security and operational needs.
-- Manage Microsoft Windows hosted services including DNS, DHCP, WINS, DFS and IIS from Server 2000 through server 2003.
+- Deployed and managed Windows Server services, ensuring high availability and minimal downtime for DNS, DHCP, WINS, and IIS services.
-- Manage Linux hosted services on RHEL.
-- Develop disaster recovery plan.
+- Configured and maintained Linux systems on RHEL, optimizing performance in a mixed environment alongside Windows infrastructure.
+- Designed and implemented an improved disaster recovery strategy, minimizing downtime and data loss during outages.
-- Provide technical support on Windows XP Workstations.
+- Provided desktop support for Windows XP workstations, handling both hardware and software troubleshooting.

 #### Logista – Systems Administrator
 Birmingham, AL (01/00 – 01/05)

-- Manage server infrastructure.
-Including rack space, cabling, power management and all other functions of support and maintenance.
+- Led the design and management of data center infrastructure, overseeing rack space, cabling, power distribution, and server maintenance, ensuring 24/7 availability of critical business systems.
-- Manage active directory domain.
+- Administered Active Directory domains, implementing user management strategies, Group Policy configurations, and domain services for enterprise-level environments.
-- Manage Microsoft Windows hosted services including DNS, DHCP, WINS, DFS and IIS from Server 2000 through server 2003.
+- Managed enterprise-level Windows Server environments (2000–2003), including core services such as DNS, DHCP, WINS, DFS, and IIS.
-- Manage Linux hosted services on RHEL and CentOS.
-- Manage UNIX hosted services on Sun Solaris.
-- Manage HP OpenView.
-- Develop disaster recovery plan.
+- Configured and supported Linux (RHEL, CentOS) and UNIX (Sun Solaris) systems, ensuring compatibility and uptime in mixed operating system environments.
+- Implemented proactive network monitoring using HP OpenView, resulting in early detection and resolution of performance issues.
+- Developed and tested a disaster recovery plan covering both physical and virtual servers, ensuring rapid recovery in case of system failures.
-- Managed Veritas Backup Exec.
+- Managed Veritas Backup Exec, including creating backup policies, scheduling, and off-site storage management.
-- Provide technical support on Windows 98 and Windows XP Workstations.
+- Provided comprehensive technical support for end-users on Windows 98 and Windows XP, resolving hardware and software issues.

-#### University of Alabama at Birmingham – Kaleidoscope Student News Paper Web Editor
+#### University of Alabama at Birmingham – Kaleidoscope Student Publication Web Editor
-Birmingham, AL (04/98 – 04/99)
+Birmingham, AL (05/97 – 07/98)

-- HTML/CSS.
+- Built and maintained web pages for the university’s student publication using early web development technologies, including HTML and CSS.
+- Gained hands-on experience with Macintosh PCs and servers, working in a mixed print and digital media environment.
+- Utilized QuarkXPress to design and edit the print layout of the publication, ensuring alignment with the digital version.
+- Collaborated with editorial staff to model print layouts using a paper board before digital entry, contributing to both online and physical distribution.
+- Assisted in the delivery of printed publications across campus.
+- Developed a passion for web development during this period, experimenting with early website creation tools and honing foundational skills in front-end design.

 #### University of Alabama at Birmingham – PC Support Technician
 Birmingham, AL (04/97 – 01/00)

-- Manage Department of Mathematics LAN, PCs and printers.
+- Managed the Department of Mathematics LAN, ensuring reliable connectivity for faculty, staff, and student workstations and printers.
-- Provide technical support to Department of Mathematics faculty, staff and students.
-- Provide technical support on MS Windows 95 Workstations.
+- Provided technical support for hardware and software issues on MS Windows 95 systems, including installation, configuration, and troubleshooting.
+- Assisted in maintaining and upgrading network infrastructure and peripheral devices, ensuring minimal downtime and efficient operation.
+- Supported faculty, staff, and students with desktop applications, enhancing productivity and resolving technical issues.
+- Gained early experience in IT support and systems administration, building a foundational understanding of networked environments and user support.

-#### Freelance Web Design, IT Consultant
+#### Freelance Web Developer & IT Consultant
-Birmingham, AL (07/95 – Present)
+Birmingham, AL (07/95 – 01/00)

-- Provide technical support.
+- Built and maintained simple static websites for local businesses using HTML and inline CSS, ensuring compatibility with early web browsers such as Netscape Navigator and Internet Explorer.
+- Designed graphics and optimized images for web use, using tools like Adobe Photoshop 3.0 and CorelDRAW.
+- Set up domain registration and web hosting for clients, including configuring FTP clients for uploading website files.
+- Provided PC setup, software installation, and dial-up internet configuration for small businesses and individuals.
+- Configured and maintained small local networks (LANs) using Ethernet and TCP/IP, ensuring reliable connectivity for client offices.
+- Delivered training and technical support, teaching clients how to use email, browse the web, and leverage office productivity tools such as Microsoft Office 95.
+- Advised clients on hardware and software purchases, tailoring solutions to meet their business needs.

 ---